-Stonewall Scotland's Education Conference returns the third time in 2017.
+Stonewall Scotland's Education Conference returns for the third time in 2017.
 This year we're excited to announce that the conference will be held in Glasgow for the first time on Wednesday 24 May 2017.

 This one-day CPD accredited event brings together teachers, education professionals and communities from across Scotland to discuss tackling homophobic, biphobic and transphobic bullying and celebrating difference, through a series of interactive workshops, keynote speeches and panel discussions.

 - Date: Wednesday 24 May 2017